Ong Kim Seng: Awards

-Ong has won six awards from the American Watercolor Society; the Paul B. Remmy Memorial Award in 1983, the Lucy B. Moore Award in 1988, the Clara Stroud Memorial Award in 1989 and the Barse Miller Memorial Award in 1992, Winsor & Newton Award in 2000 and the Ida Wells Memorial Award in 2001.
+Ong has won nine awards from the American Watercolor Society; the Paul B. Remmy Memorial Award in 1983, the Lucy B. Moore Award in 1988, the Clara Stroud Memorial Award in 1989 and the Barse Miller Memorial Award in 1992, Winsor & Newton Award in 2000 and the Ida Wells Memorial Award in 2001.
 He has been an active member of the society since 1990 and was the first Asian outside the US to be awarded membership.
 After having won five of its awards, Kim Seng was made a Dolphin Fellow of the AWS in 2000.

 In 1990, he was awarded the Cultural Medallion for visual arts by the President of the Republic of Singapore.
 The Cultural Medallion is administered by the Ministry of Information, Communications and the Arts.
 He was conferred as Dolphin Fellowship in 2000.
 He won the Excellence for Singapore Award presented by the Singapore Totaliser Board in 2000.
 He was also awarded the Singapore Internationale by the Singapore International Foundation in 2001.
 His most recent award is the 2001 Arts Supporter Award presented by the National Arts Council.

 He has also received many other less significant awards.
 They include: